Free scissor lift quarterly service procedure

 Preview the template

-What is a scissor lift quarterly service?
+What is a scissor lift quarterly service procedure?

 A quarterly service is the first tier of scheduled preventive maintenance for a scissor lift.
 It is performed every 3 months or 150 operating hours and covers battery and charger checks (electric), engine oil and filter replacement (diesel), hydraulic system inspection, testing of all platform and ground controls, emergency descent verification, scissor mechanism inspection and greasing, platform safety checks (floor, guardrails, entry gate), pothole protection device testing, tilt alarm/sensor testing, and limit switch checks.
 Unlike a daily pre-start check (which confirms the machine is safe to operate), the quarterly service involves actual maintenance actions: draining and replacing fluids, replacing filters, greasing components and functional testing.
 It is typically performed by a qualified technician, not the operator.

-Benefits of scheduled scissor lift servicing
+Benefits of using this scissor lift quarterly service procedure

 - Reduced breakdowns: regular oil, filter and fluid changes prevent hydraulic failures and battery degradation that cause unplanned downtime on site.